Whipworm infection is an infection of the large intestine with a type of roundworm.

 Improved facilities for feces disposal have decreased the incidence of whipworm.

 Always wash your hands before handling food.
+Teach your children to wash their hands, too.
 Thoroughly washing food may also help prevent this condition.